biicode/docs/c++/commands/deps.rst

 bii deps --files
 ^^^^^^^^^^^^^^^^^^

-It's used to know all the block files (and their types) and their dependencies.
+Use ``bii deps --files`` to know all block files (together with their types) and their dependencies.

 .. code-block:: bash